Undergraduate Academic Information

-Degree-seeking students may earn up to 30 credits of coursework for experiences from any of the following: non-accredited institutions, documented work training, or military.
+Students may earn up to a maximum of 30 credits of coursework for experiences from any of the following: non-accredited institutions, documented work training, or military.
 Credits are typically for elective coursework.
 Credit for coursework in majors and minors must be approved by the respective academic department.
 General Education coursework must be approved by the General Education Committee.
 The office of the Registrar may grant such credit.

 Assessment of Student Learning and Professional Development

 Concordia University conducts a series of activities to assess – among other things – student learning, program effectiveness, and student perceptions of faculty effectiveness.
 The assessment program at Concordia University, Saint Paul is a process for educational improvement that helps both the institution and the individual student.
 Assessment results help determine how well the institution is meeting its mission and goals for students, what is working and where changes need to be made.
 In addition, assessments provide students with feedback to monitor progress toward their own educational goals.
 This assessment program uses a variety of tools to measure students learning and development beyond what simple grades can indicate.
 In some cases, assessment results will demonstrate how Concordia University students compare in certain subject areas to students across the country.
 Many of the assessment activities are part of courses and some will be a part of the process of applying for an academic major.
 Other assessments will involve student participation in surveys, focus groups, or interviews.
 As part of the general education program and at the completion of the academic major and minor, students may also complete an outcomes assessment.
 As alumni, students will be asked to participate in assessment surveys that inquire about the impact their Concordia University education has had on them.
 More information about assessment activities can be obtained from academic advisors or the office of assessment and accreditation.

 Drop Registration from Courses "Without Academic Record"